bala290498/welearn-weshare/content/README.md

 3. Add portfolio, achievements, and competitions sections
 4. Save the file - it will automatically appear on the talent showcase

-### Adding a New Hobby Cluster
+### Adding a New Group

-1. Copy `hobby-clusters/_template.md` to `hobby-clusters/your-cluster-id.md`
+1. Copy `groups/_template.md` to `groups/your-group-id.md`
-2. Fill in the frontmatter with cluster information
+2. Fill in the frontmatter with group information
 3. Add topics list
-4. Save the file - it will automatically appear on the hobby cluster page
+4. Save the file - it will automatically appear on the groups page

 ### Adding a New Blog Post